helium/HIP/0074-mobile-poc-modeled-coverage-rewards.md

 HIP-74 proposes to limit the five oldest Radio deployments with the highest signal strength in a given hex for reward eligibility.
 The MOBILE Rewards Oracle will calculate the deployment duration based on the time of the latest SAS grant received.
 Please see the Rewards Algorithm section for more details.

 Determining the signal strength of the Indoor Radios will use an approximation based on the data gathered during the testing of certified Indoor Radios due to the lack of reliable data sources regarding obstacles in the indoor spaces.
 Please see the Reward Tiers section for more information.
-The proposed reward points for Indoor Radios will align with the ratios used during the Genesis rewards period.

 The Reward Tiers section of HIP-74 contains detailed information about proposed reward points.